-Each child must receive a complete, up to date well- child examination.
-Documentation of the physical exam should have been turned in with your application to Head Start.
+Each child must receive a complete, up to date well-child examination, within 90- days of enrollment.
+A complete well child exam includes:

-Complete medical exam

-Blood Lead Test

-Lead Assessment questionnaire to determine present lead poisoning risks Hematocrit or hemoglobin (test for iron deficiency)

-Height and weight
+Blood Lead Test Lead Assessment questionnaire to determine present lead poisoning risks Hematocrit or hemoglobin (test for iron deficiency) Height and weight Blood pressure

-Blood pressure

 Your child's doctor should treat any health condition found during the physical exam.
-Head Start requires that all medical follow-up, noted by a medical professional, be completed.
+Head Start requires that all medical follow-up, noted by a medical professional, be completed within 30 days.
 A copy of all follow-up treatment documentation should to be given to the Health Specialist.